-The main barrier to ensuring accessibility to medicine is represented by the price of necessary medications.
-Because of high prices, approximately one-third of the global population is unable to obtain the necessary medications (Vogler et al. 2015).
-Unaffordability of medications may lead to the patients' noncompliance and to increased direct and indirect costs of treatment.
+One of the main barriers to ensuring accessibility to medicines is represented by the price of necessary medications, especially in low and middle income countries.
+Because of high prices, approximately one-third of the global population is unable to obtain the necessary medications (Vogler et al., 2015).
+Unaffordability of medications may lead to the patients' non-compliance and to increased direct and indirect costs of treatment.
 Given this, the WHO recommends that healthcare decision-makers come up with solutions to administer pricing policies (WHO 2015).
-Affordable prices are designated by WHO as a determinant of access to medicines - together with rational selection and use, sustainable financing, and reliable health and supply systems (WHO 2015).
-In this scenario, it is necessary to find a balance between gaining the health benefits of innovation while maintaining a sustainable health system by defining a stable and predictable intellectual property and regulatory framework, as well as proper and timely implementation for supporting patient access to innovative and effective treatments (European Parliament 2017).
-In fact, in Europe pharma products are struggling to reach patients quickly, as a result of the wide gap between market authorization and patient access.
-Upon an analysis conducted on data collected by the EFPIA (European Federation of Pharmaceutical Industries and Associations), the average number of days to complete an authorization process has increased from 233 days in the period 2007-2009, to 318 days in the period 2014-2016 (Deloitte UK 2019).
-Moreover, the lack of political commitment due, for example, to conflicting industrial or trade policies, can act as a barrier to the adoption of strategies to reduce the price and improve the availability of medicines (Cameron et al. 2011).
+Affordable prices are designated by WHO as a determinant of access to medicines - together with rational selection and use, sustainable financing, and reliable health and supply systems (WHO, 2015).
+In this regard, global differential pricing across countries has been suggested as one of the possible solutions.
+In this scenario, it is necessary to find a balance between gaining the health benefits of innovation while maintaining a sustainable health system by defining a stable and predictable intellectual property and regulatory framework, as well as proper and timely implementation for supporting patient access to innovative and effective treatments (European Parliament, 2017).
+In fact, in Europe pharmaceutical products are struggling to reach patients quickly, as a result of the wide gap between market authorization and patient access.
+Upon an analysis conducted on data collected by the EFPIA (European Federation of Pharmaceutical Industries and Associations), in Europe the average number of days from market authorization to patient access (essentially to reimbursement) has increased from 233 days in the period 2007-2009, to 318 days in the period 2014-2016 and it is heterogeneous between countries (Deloitte UK, 2019).
+Moreover, the lack of political commitment due, for example, to conflicting industrial or trade policies, can act as a barrier to the adoption of strategies to reduce the price and improve the availability of medicines (Cameron et al., 2011).
 Aware of all these challenges, payment models for medicine are called to satisfy several objectives as ensuring affordability of new products to institutional payers and patients, reward innovation, cover costs of companies, promote efficient use and efficient production.
 Higher affordability to institutional payers can be achieved shifting costs to patients through higher cost sharing rules, which in turn decreases affordability and financial access to patients.
 On the other hand, affordability to institutional payers may be achieved by limiting the volume of patients to be treated, which however results in access issues and eventually too much rationing in access to treatment.
 Thus, a balance between affordability to institutional payers and to patients needs to be achieved.
-The innovative payment models have to contribute to achieve this balance (EC 2018).
+The innovative payment models have to contribute to achieve this balance (EC,2018).
+For OMPs in general, an accurate regulation of pricing and reimbursement rules, ideally, shared between all EU countries, would be beneficial, especially if addressing the fast reimbursement of treatment by national health care payers.

-Do you want to know more?
 Have a look at: "EU Commission.
-Innovative payment models for high-cost innovative medicines.
-2018.https://ec.europa.eu/health/expert_panel/sites/expertpanel/files/docsdir/opinion_innovative_medicines_en.pdf Full reference available at: http://www.isinnovasc.org/Survey/RARE2030/Final_References.pdf
+Innovative payment models for high-cost innovative medicines.2018. https://ec.europa.eu/health/expert_panel/sites/expertpanel/files/docsdir/opinion_innovative_medicines_en.pdf